First-class citizen

-In programming language design, a first-class citizen (also type, object, entity, or value) in a given programming language is an entity which supports all the operations generally available to other entities.
+In a given programming language design, a first-class citizen is an entity which supports all the operations generally available to other entities.
 These operations typically include being passed as an argument, returned from a function, and assigned to a variable.

 History

 The concept of first- and second-class objects was introduced by Christopher Strachey in the 1960s.
 He did not actually define the term strictly, but contrasted real numbers and procedures in ALGOL:

 First and second class objects.
 In ALGOL, a real number may appear in an expression or be assigned to a variable, and either of them may appear as an actual parameter in a procedure call.
 A procedure, on the other hand, may only appear in another procedure call either as the operator (the most common case) or as one of the actual parameters.
 There are no other expressions involving procedures or whose results are procedures.
 Thus in a sense procedures in ALGOL are second class citizens—they always have to appear in person and can never be represented by a variable or expression (except in the case of a formal parameter)...

 Robin Popplestone gave the following definition:

 All items have certain fundamental rights.